maxatome/go-testdeep/internal/spew/README.md

 	with other types sorted according to the reflect.Value.String() output which guarantees display stability.
 Natural map order is used by default.

-* SpewKeys
-	SpewKeys specifies that, as a last resort attempt, map keys should be spewed to strings and sorted by those strings.
-This is only considered if SortKeys is true.

 ```

 ## Unsafe Package Dependency